rundeck/rundeck/docs/en/03-jobs/03-chapter1.md

 Two methods exist to retrieve the XML definition one inside RunDeck's graphical interface and the other using the <code>rd-jobs</code> shell tool.

-From RunDeck's Job page navigate to the Job you wish to export.
-Locate the icon with an XML symbol in the toolbar.
+In the Job detail page, locate the icon with an XML symbol in the toolbar.
 It is labeled "Download XML"  in the mouse tool tip.

 ![Job export button](figures/fig0314.png)